wp-plugins/wysija-newsletters/readme.txt

 7. Importing subscribers with a CSV.

 == Changelog ==

+= 2.5.1 - 2013-06-17 =
+* added protection to avoid switching to the beta without wanting
+* fixed PHP notices in the newsletter's view in your browser version
+* fixed view in your browser link being left aligned
+* fixed rendering issues image floating on some outlook versions

 = 2.5 - 2013-06-06 =
 * added checkbox to select default theme for new newsletters.
 See Themes tab.